In a word . . . unusual.

 Poor Ella – sitting all alone in the cook house, in the dark and likely worrying.
 Ella’s borscht was soooo wonderful!
 Warmed up frozen bodies right to the toes!
 Joe’s long-suffering wife said ‘I still love you, Joe’.

 A week later, with balmy temperatures that made the Polar Vortex seem like a bad dream, Joe and his friend Martin returned with a Bobcat to clear the road and retrieve the vehicles.
 Roberta and Cara, repeat guests for the weekend, skied down to Rock Lake to watch the proceedings and drive my (not stuck) Ford Escape back to the cabins.
 A few hours later, and after digging out all that firewood firmly jammed under my differential and axles (everywhere except under my tires!), Joe pulled my pickup free.
 Only a short time later, Joe and Martin drove his now unstuck Escape up to the cabins to let me know before they headed back to the city.
+If we could, we’d love to look at any cabins for sale in our local area and have one of our very own.
+It was a great experience!
 WELL DONE!!

 Other News and More Unusual Weather –